jgodezano/JessieGodezano/README.md

-# Hello, I'm Juan Dela Cruz! 👋
+# Hello, I'm Jessie Godezano! 👋

 I am a passionate coder with a strong background in database management.
 I enjoy unraveling complex problems and crafting elegant solutions.
 My tech journey started when I enrolled in the BS Information Technology program.